Winter safety

 Throughout winter months, skating is prohibited on bodies of water such as stormwater management ponds and channels.

-If you see someone fall through the ice call 911 immediately.
+If you see someone fall through ice call 911 immediately.
 Do not try to go out on to the ice to help them.

 Pets